ymstnt/dotfiles/README.md

 This is my dotfiles repository for a standard NixOS system with Flakes enabled.
 NixOS can be [downloaded here](https://nixos.org/download#nixos-iso)
 ## Getting started
+Before using the dotfiles, you need to make some changes to the current running configuration.

 - Add this into `configuration.nix` and rebuild using `sudo nixos-rebuild switch`
 ```nix
 nix.settings.experimental-features = [ "nix-command" "flakes" ];